19maltobi/19maltobi/README.md

 - 👋 Hi, I’m @19maltobi
 - 🌱 I’m currently learning T level digital
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 19maltobi@saracenshigh.org
-- ⚡ Fun fact: I am working to get into quant trading

 <!---
 19maltobi/19maltobi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.